salesgineer/drawbridge/moat-chrome/rules-templates/README.md

 ```

 ### Custom Instructions
-You can edit the `.mdc` files in this directory to customize how Moat processes your specific project.
+You can edit `drawbridge-workflow.mdc` to customize how Drawbridge processes your specific project.

 ## 🎨 Best Practices